Next time you go to the circus, look deep into the faces and eyes of the clowns. They will teach you how to unlock health and happiness.

 Several life lessons emerge from studying these familiar circus faces.

 First, our faces are powerful communication tools.
 We each have 43 muscles in our face, giving us an astounding 8.8 trillion unique facial gestures.
-We are healthy and happy when we use these, and when we pay close attention to the facial expressions of fellow travelers on our journeys to abundance.
+We are healthy and happy when we use these, and when we pay close attention to the facial expressions of others.
 Don’t hide behind the phone, or email, or text messages.
 Get out and “into the faces” of family, friends and work colleagues.
 At worst, use emojis with painted faces to share your feelings.

 Second, humor is both healthy and infectious.
 A host of good scientific research has proven the tangible health benefits of smiling and laughing.
 Make sure that you laugh out loud, falling around like our painted circus friends on occasion – even if you do it while nobody is watching.
 Just as the clown uses humor to break the tension between heavy acts, you should use it to relieve the stresses of a modern life.